 We will demonstrate that the safety functions are effective by verification if they satisfy the allocated requirements.
-This will be done in steps: first we will demonstrate that we have a set of requirements for safety functions, then we will plan verification and validation (V&V) actions that will cover all the requirements and finally we will check that the V&V results confirm that the requirements are satisfied.
+This will be done in steps: first we will demonstrate that we have a set of requirements for safety functions, then we plan verification and validation (V&V) actions which will cover all the requirements and finally we will check if V&V results confirm that the requirements are satisfied.

-Sometimes in the argument we refer not only to claims that we plan to support with evidence, but also to some conditions that are assumptions for the reasoning.
-For example you may find that the tools used in the development process may have an impact on the system safety, so we add assumption A1.
-You can also use assumptions to specify the context in which assurance case goals are to be demonstrated.
+Sometimes in the argument we refer not only to claims we plan to be supported by evidence, but also some conditions which are assumptions for the reasoning.
+For example you may notice that the tools used in the development process may have an impact on system safety and therefore we add assumption A1.
+You may also use assumptions to specify context in which assurance case goals are to be demonstrated.